derthadams/IMDb-to-neo4j/README.md

 Sometimes IMDb gives you a CAPTCHA challenge after you've logged in, so this pause allows you time to complete it.

-<a name="chrome"></a>
-Before moving on it's also a good idea to turn off Javascript and image loading, which will greatly speed up the scraping process.
-Go to Chrome -> Preferences -> Privacy and Security -> Site Settings and turn off the options for Javascript and Images.

-At first I tried disabling Javascript and images programmatically in the initial WebDriver settings, but since any CAPTCHA you receive will require both of those to be turned on, it's unfortunately necessary to turn them off manually after logging in.

-When you're ready to continue, hit enter and you'll be prompted for the file path of the person list csv
+When you're ready to continue, hit enter.
+The script will then navigate to Chrome settings and turn off Javascript and image loading in order to speed up scraping.
+You'll then be prompted for the file path of the person list csv

     File path of the Person List: